aemysites/aemydocs/aemy-prompts.md

 - pageLoadTimeout (number): The delay in milliseconds to wait after a page loads before starting transformation
 - scrollToBottom (boolean): Scroll to the bottom of the page to render lazy loaded elements

+These are the default browser options that are used when no `aemy.json` is present.
 ```json
 {
   "browserOptions": {